Lifelong Reinforcement Learning with Modulating Masks: Introduction

 \section{Introduction}

-Lifelong reinforcement learning (LRL) is a recent and active area of research that seeks to enhance current RL algorithms with the following capabilities: learning multiple tasks sequentially without forgetting previous tasks, exploiting knowledge of previous tasks to accelerate learning of new tasks, or building solutions to increasingly complex tasks.
+Lifelong reinforcement learning (LRL) is a recent and active area of research that seeks to enhance current RL algorithms with the following capabilities: learning multiple tasks sequentially without forgetting previous tasks, exploiting previous tasks knowledge to accelerate learning of new tasks, or building solutions to increasingly complex tasks.
 The remarkable progress of RL in recent years, stemming in particular from the introduction of deep RL \citep{mnih2013playing}, has demonstrated the potential of algorithms that can learn to act in an environment with complex inputs and rewards.
-However, the limitation of learning only one task means that such algorithms have a narrow focus, and might not be able to scale to complex tasks that first require learning of sub-tasks.
+However, the limitation of learning only one task means that such algorithms have a narrow focus, and may not scale to complex tasks that first require learning of sub-tasks.
 It is arguable that acquiring knowledge of multiple tasks over a lifetime, generalizing across such tasks, exploiting acquired knowledge to master new tasks more quickly, or composing simple tasks to solve more complex tasks are necessary to develop more powerful AI systems that better mimic biological intelligence.

-LRL shares some of the objectives of continual learning (CL) in classification and supervised learning \citep{parisi2019continual,hadsell2020embracing,de2021continual}, but due to the unique objective and domains of RL, it has developed into a separate field \citep{khetarpal2020towards}.
-A variety of recently developed approaches in CL can be placed under three categories: replay methods, regularization methods, and parameter isolation methods.
+LRL shares some of the objectives of lifelong supervised learning (LSL) \citep{parisi2019continual,hadsell2020embracing,de2021continual}, but due to the unique objective and domains of RL, it has developed into a separate field \citep{khetarpal2020towards}.
+For example, tasks in LRL can vary across reward function, input distribution or transition function, while tasks in LSL largely vary in the input distribution.
+A variety of recently developed approaches in LSL can be placed under three categories: memory methods, synaptic consolidation methods, and parameter isolation or modular methods.
 In LRL, \citet{khetarpal2020towards} propose a taxonomy in which approaches can be classified as explicit knowledge retention, leveraging shared structures, and learning to learn.
-It can be appreciated that LRL exploits most advances in CL while also developing RL-specific algorithms.
+It can be appreciated that LRL exploits most advances in LSL while also developing RL-specific algorithms.